 Most investors never consider the safety of their broker.
 However, this should be part of any due diligence.

 Some weeks ago we wrote about Interactive Brokers and how safe your assets are:

 If you are an EU-resident your assets are only insured up to 20 000 EUR.
 Previously it was 500 000 EUR.
 Most shareholdings held by foreign institutions are held in nominee accounts.
-Your shares are never owned in your name but held in the institution’s name with you as a beneficial owner.
+Your shares are never owned in your name but held with you as a beneficial owner in the institution’s name.